AI-Driven Hiring in the Cloud Reshapes Recruiting

-Since 2007, the Milwaukee-based company has given both employers, including Fortune 100 corporations, and candidates an efficient way to approach hiring in the cloud.
-Prospects and hiring pros can connect through on-demand recorded interviews delivered via a web-based interface.
+Since 2007, the Milwaukee-based company has given both employers including Fortune 100 corporations — and candidates — an efficient way to approach hiring in the cloud.
+Prospects and hiring pros can connect through on-demand recorded interviews delivered through a web-based interface.

 Backed by big data, Harqen’s platform delivers targeted reporting through deep analytics and intelligence that hiring organizations can use to improve and speed up the hiring process.
 This includes automated candidate scoring and ranking that enables recruiters to prioritize candidates and strengthen efficiencies throughout the hiring process.

-Its on-demand, web-based interviewing solutions keep the hiring process moving by giving candidates the ability to record a video or voice interview or participate in an SMS interview on any mobile device or computer on their own time within a specific deadline.
+Its on-demand, web-based interviewing solutions keep the hiring process moving by giving candidates the ability to record a video or voice interview — or participate in an SMS interview from any mobile device or computer on their own time, within a specific deadline.
 There’s no need to juggle schedules between hiring managers and candidates.

-One major factor that keeps all of this vital web-based technology accessible, secure and reliable: the cloud.
-Harqen embarked upon a real-life lesson in Cloud Adoption 101.
+One major entity that keeps all of this vital web-based technology accessible, secure and reliable is the cloud.
+Harqen had embarked upon a real-life lesson in Cloud Adoption 101.

 Moving from On-Prem to Google Cloud Platform

 As Harqen’s demand grew, the IT team soon realized its aging on-premise environment wasn’t delivering the connectivity and reliability needed to meet day-to-day business needs, let alone future growth.
 It was time for a cloud computing revolution.